CumulusNetworks/DUE/docs/manpage-due-1.md

  2 - List based browsing of images to run and active containers to log in to.

- 3 - Use of container 'templates' to preconfigure and build containers for a
+ 3 - Use of container 'templates' to pre configure and build containers for a
      particular target or Debian based operating system, eliminating errors caused by missing dependencies, or misconfiguration.